 Since you, the average human, need to drink four plastic bottles per day, you would be saving 1,460 plastic bottles per year by using a reusable bottle.
-Even if you only purchased one plastic bottle per day, you’re still wasting over 300 non reusable containers that could be spared with one reusable bottle.
+Even if you only purchased one plastic bottle per day, you’re still wasting more than 300 non-reusable containers that could be spared with one reusable bottle.

 How expensive are reusable water bottles?

-The average reusable bottle ranges from $5 to $10.
-An average plastic bottle costs around $1, but can be upwards of almost $3 depending on where you are purchasing it.
+The average reusable bottle ranges from $5-10.
+An average plastic bottle costs around $1, but can be almost $3 depending on where you purchase it.

-Although plastic bottles are cheaper at the individual price, they are much more expensive in the long run.
-If you drink four or more bottles per day, for example, you’re paying upwards of $20 each day to drink from a non reusable container.
-To purchase a reusable bottle, there’s only a flat, one time cost of $10 at most.
+Although plastic bottles are cheaper per bottle, they are much more expensive in the long run.
+If you drink four or more bottles of water per day, for example, you’re paying upwards of $20 each day to drink from a non-reusable container.
+To purchase a reusable bottle, there’s only a flat, one-time cost of $10 at most.

 Cut your carbon footprint in half.
 Join Arcadia today.Check availability